Tulane scores 16 late points, beats USC 46-45 in Cotton Bowl - WHIZ News

 Rice, the son of Pro Football Hall of Fame receiver Jerry Rice, had career bests with six catches for 174 yards and two touchdowns.
 Tahj Washington had five catches for 109 yards.

-Williams injured his hamstring on a 59-yard run early in the Pac-12 championship game loss to Utah on Dec.
+Williams got hurt on a 59-yard run early in the Pac-12 championship game loss to Utah on Dec.
 2, but still threw for 363 yards and three TDs while finishing that game.
-USC’s only prior losses this season were to the Utes, who also beat them with a game-winning 2-point conversion at home in mid-October.
+USC’s only other loss was also to the Utes, who had a game-winning 2-point conversion at home in mid-October.

 The Cotton Bowl was Williams’ third game this season with five TD passes.
 His only interception set up Tulane’s long game-tying TD.
 On a scramble with open field in front of him, Williams instead threw off his back foot and was picked off by Jarius Monroe.